 request function, you can specify the desired HTTP method using the

 In addition to the

 HttpClient provides specific functions for basic HTTP methods:

 put, and so on.
 For example, you can replace the example above with the following code:

 To learn how to add headers, cookies, and specify a request body, see the Making requests help topic.

-post, etc.) allow you to receive a response in several ways:
+post, etc.) allow you to receive a response as an HttpResponse object.

 You can learn more from the Receiving responses topic.

 Close the HTTP client